Madhu317/Financial-Contributions-by-NJ-/README.md

 This was a very helpful method to think about questions and answer them in the flow of the project.

 Univariate analysis helped figure out trends in different variables.To answer the questions formed with univariate analysis, the Bivariate analysis helped me figure out a good flow to get the best way to analyze variable pairs.
 Finally Multivariate analysis helped put togther the variables from univariate and bivariate analysis and yield a final explanation of the contribution spread.

+You can find the code [Financial-Contributions-by-NJ-US-Election2016/NJFinancialContributions.Rmd] (here) and the summary [
+        Financial-Contributions-by-NJ-US-Election2016/NJFinancialContributions.pdf
+      ] (here)